ACS Human Rights Webinars

 A Look at Seeding Labs

-Learn about Seeding Labs and how the organization supports the ACS mission to explore the role the scientific community plays in empowering talented scientists in developing countries.
+Dr. Nina Dudnik, Founder and CEO of Seeding Labs, spoke about Seeding Labs and how the organization supports the ACS mission to explore the role the scientific community plays in empowering talented scientists in developing countries to conduct life-changing research that facilitates access to medicine, safe water, and education.

 Coffee for Justice – Chemistry in Service to Small-holder Coffee Producers in Latin America